 - We’ve updated the Policy to reflect changes in data privacy laws.

-- We’ve added details about your ability to manage the information you share with us, and the new tools we’ve created to help you do that.
+- We’ve added additional detail about the categories of information you share with us, and the tools we offer to help you manage it.

 Table of Contents